 - Chronic Condition Management Care Plan.

-Use of these tools enables the health professional and the client to identify issues, form an individualised Care Plan and a system monitoring and reviewing progress.
-These tools are available in word and electronic versions.
+Use of these tools enables the health professional and the client to identify issues, form an individualised care plan and a system monitoring and reviewing progress.
+These tools are available in word and electronic versions. back to top

 The Partners in Health is a questionnaire that is based on the principles of self-management.
-The client completes the questionnaire by scoring their response to each question on a nine point scale, zero being the worst response and eight being the best.
+The client completes the questionnaire by scoring their response to each question on a nine point scale.
 The questions cover the following areas:

 - Knowledge of condition